anjacks12/reading-notes/class-03.md

 # Read 03: HTML Lists, Control Flow with JS and the CSS Box Model

-Notes were made from Jon Duckett's HTML & CSS and JavaScript & jQuery books
+Notes were made from Jon Duckett's HTML & CSS and JavaScript & jQuery books (see Resources)

 ## Chapter 3: HTML Lists